UCF vs. East Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 East Carolina Stats and Trends

-- The Pirates have been underdogs by 10 points or more two times this year and covered the spread once.

-- East Carolina's games this season have hit the over on two of five set point totals (40%).
+- East Carolina's games this year have hit the over two times in five opportunities (40%).

-- East Carolina is 2-1 against the spread and 3-0 overall in games when it scores more than 30.3 points.
+- East Carolina is 2-1 against the spread and 3-0 overall in games when it records more than 30.3 points.

-- East Carolina is 2-2 against the spread and 3-1 overall when the team totals more than 367.3 yards.
+- When East Carolina churns out more than 367.3 yards, the team is 2-2 against the spread and 3-1 overall.

 - The Pirates have turned the ball over seven times this season, two more turnovers than the Knights have forced (5).